 Glaucoma is a sight-threatening optic nerve disease that generally affects people over 50 and, in its early stages, usually presents no symptoms until permanent vision loss has occurred.

-This is why it’s essential to have your annual eye exam, especially if you’re 50 or older or at high risk of developing glaucoma.
+This is why it’s essential to have your annual eye exam at Bay Bloor Optometry, especially if you’re 50 or older or at high risk of developing glaucoma.
 Regular check-ups enable your eye doctor to detect any eye problems, including glaucoma, early on.
 This can maximize the effectiveness of eye disease treatment and management.

 If you're due for your annual eye evaluation, schedule your eye exam with at in today.